Aman954/ajaxCrud/README.md

 # ajaxCrud
-Crud application with live search and pagination with the help of ajax,jquery,css,html for practice purpose
+//Crud application with live search and pagination with the help of ajax,jquery,css,html for practice purpose.
+//database files are not included